Great! Christmas

 Great!
-Romance (stylized as GREAT! romance) is a British free-to-air TV channel owned by Narrative Entertainment UK Limited that launched 10 September 2019 as Sony Movies Classic, replacing True Movies.
+Christmas (stylized as GREAT! christmas) is a British free-to-air TV channel owned by Narrative Entertainment UK Limited that launched 10 September 2019 as Sony Movies Classic, replacing True Movies.
 The launch began with a temporary seasonal replacement called Sony Movies Christmas, lasting from 10 September 2019 to 7 January 2020.
-The channel is dedicated to romance movies from the 40s to the 00s.
+The channel is dedicated to romantic, made-for-TV movies from the 2010s to today.

-The brand voice of the channel is British voice over artist Ben Neidle, who voices the promos and continuity links.
+The brand voice of the channel is British voice-over artist Ben Neidle, who voices the promos and continuity links.